CrazyRobMiles/RaspberryPi-DialTelephone/README.md

     ```
     ssh theredphone.local -l rob
     ```
-1. Use the name of the computer that you set in the steps above.
+1. Use the name of the computer and the username that you set in the steps above.
 Say yes to set up the connection if it is the first time you've connected.
 1. Give your password when it is requested.
 1. Once you've logged in you should update your computer:
     ```